Overview of Registry

 For general information about using the API, see REST APIs.

 Note that Oracle Cloud Infrastructure Registry fully implements a Docker protocol that enables you to use the Docker Registry HTTP API (rather than the Oracle Cloud Infrastructure API) to manage images.
-See the Docker documentation for information about using the Docker Registry HTTP API.
+See Preparing for Registry for the list of regional endpoints, and see the Docker documentation for information about using the Docker Registry HTTP API.

 Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.